 I have generalized this result to yield a construction of SCFTs associated to a family of smooth quartic K3 surfaces in

 The relevant family of quartics has four real parameters, and a three-parameter subfamily contains as a dense subset the very attractive ones which were considered in the previous work.
 This yields the first known family of SCFTs which simultaneously allows an explicit description in terms of smooth algebraic K3 surfaces, Landau-Ginzburg models, and orbifolds.
 It can be viewed as a pure complex structure deformation of the Gepner model (2)4.
 Hence this family of SCFTs is tailor made to apply and test modern techniques in SCFT, e.g. for constructing boundary states in SCFTs by means of matrix factorization.
 Indeed, as an application of my results, Brunner, Gaberdiel, and Keller have carried out first steps in this program, see hep-th/0603196 and also Schmidt-Colinet's hep-th/0701128.
-Possible further applications of my work on SCFTs associated to quartic K3 surfaces are concerned with the chiral de Rham complex.
+Possible further applications of my work on SCFTs associated to quartic K3 surfaces are concerned with BPS algebras and the chiral de Rham complex.

 At rational parameters, where the underlying K3 surfaces in our family of quartics in particular enjoy complex multiplication, the corresponding SCFTs are not necessarily rational.
 This contradicts one of the many beliefs on the relation between complex multiplication in geometry and rationality in CFT.

 The second publication furthermore gives a relation between the Ricci-flat Kähler-Einstein metric on the Fermat quartic in CP3 on the one hand and an orbifold limit of such a metric on a closely related K3 surface on the other.
-This discovery will allow a numerical investigation of the Ricci-flat Kähler-Einstein metric on the Fermat quartic using the methods of hep-th/0506129.
+This discovery might allow a numerical investigation of the Ricci-flat Kähler-Einstein metric on the Fermat quartic using the methods of hep-th/0506129.
 Moreover, one can hope that numerical investigations of SCFTs on smooth quartics could be carried out more generally, as an application of these methods.

 One main mathematical ingredient to this work has been a construction by Hiroshi Inose, On certain Kummer surfaces, which can be realized as nonsingular quartic surfaces in P3, J. Fac.
 Sci.
 Uni.
 Tokyo IA 23 (1976), 545-560.
 Its generalization to other quartic K3 surfaces by Tetsuji Shioda is likely to imply generalizations of my results, which I plan to investigate.